ludvary/x_idle_exec/README.md

 I was having issues with `xautolock`, so I began looking through its source code to understand how it detected idle time.
 After discovering `XScreenSaverQueryInfo`, I realized the core functionality I needed was simple enough to implement in like 50 lines of C++ so I wrote this instead.

-This isn't intended to replace mature projects like `xautolock`; it's just a minimal daemon that does exactly what I need.
+This isn't intended to replace mature projects like `xautolock`; it's just a minimal and very lightweight daemon that does exactly what I need.

-- Lightweight (single C++ source file)
-- Intended to run as a `systemd --user` service
-- Executes a command once after the idle timeout
-- X11 only

 ## Building